-Promote the TVC's national leadership in science and technology through regional cooperation.
+Promote the Tennessee Valley Corridor’s national leadership in science and technology through regional cooperation.

-Sustain the TVC's existing federal missions, compete for new federal investments and leverage these investments to grow more private sector job opportunities.
+Sustain the Tennessee Valley Corridor’s existing federal missions, compete for new federal investments and leverage these investments to grow more private sector job opportunities.

 Convene key leaders in the TVC on a regular basis to create relationships, working collaborations and common goals.